YahooArchive/express-state/README.md

 **Parameters:**

-* `obj`: Any serializable JavaScript object which to expose to the client-side.
+* `obj`: Any serializable JavaScript object to be exposed to the client-side.

 * `[namespace]`: Optional string namespace where the `obj` should be exposed.
   This namespace will be prefixed with any configured root namespace unless it